JosieOnGit/Luniks/A Guide to Everything Luniks.md

 - **Continent Folders**: These folders are divided up into the four continents, each of which contain separate documents of each of the nations that are present on that continent, which themselves have a bit of history and contain a list of cities and towns within that nation.

 # Historic Events
 **Historic Events** is the maze of the repository, where every developed story is written down in.
-We'll go through every story, and tailing documents together, so you can dive in whereever you wish!
+We'll go through every story, and tailing documents together, so you can dive in wherever you wish!
 ## GHOST TEMPLES
 Main document: [[GHOST TEMPLES]]. \
 **GHOST TEMPLES** is the biggest story to date, that encompasses the entire planet in various temples, where people that have passed will have a chance at death to be reborn there, and continue to live, albeit in the shadows of the "real" world.

-A quick rundown of the Temples, its routines and traditions, and a brief description of all 5 stages in the lifecycle of a ghost, are all available at [[GHOST TEMPLES#A quick rundown]].
-Additionally, all 5 stages have an accompanied story (or several), which are all available in the similarly named document in the folder.
+A quick rundown of the Temples, its routines and traditions, and a brief description of all stages in the lifecycle of a ghost, are all available at [[GHOST TEMPLES#A quick rundown]].
+Additionally, all stages have an accompanied story (or several), which are all available in the similarly named document in the folder.

 ## Leremkov Trials
 Main document: [[Leremkov Trials]]. \